amidaware/trmm-docs/docs/using_chatgpt.md

   - 2: Warning (service is not running)
   - 5: Informational (service status checked, no action required) Additional Requirements: Use PowerShell for script implementation, utilizing `$host.SetShouldExit($exitcode)` for exit codes.
 This structured request format is designed to preemptively provide all necessary details, streamlining the script creation process.
-By aligning with Tactical RMM's requirements, it ensures seamless integration and deployment within the RMM environment.
+By aligning with Tactical RMM's requirements, it simplifies integration and deployment with RMM environment.
 ```

 PowerShell Script Example Utilizing $host.SetShouldExit($exitcode):